-How do you make an ADHD-friendly budget?
-I thought you'd never ask!
+How do you make an impulse-proof budget?

-You get all your recurring living expenses optimized and running on autopilot so all you have to manage is your day-to-day spending.
+Get all your recurring living expenses optimized and running on autopilot so you're only managing your day-to-day spending and enjoying the rest of your money.

 I walk you through step-by-step how to do this in ADHD Budget Revolution.